-Include on line 5d any of the following:50% of the meals and entertainment not
+Include on line 5d any of the following:

-- The part of business gifts over \$25. - Expenses of an individual over \$2,000, which are allocable to conventions on cruise ships.

-• Employee achievement awards over \$400.

-• The cost of entertainment tickets over face value (also subject to 50% disallowance under section 274(n)).

-• The cost of skyboxes over the face value of nonluxury box seat tickets.

-• The part of luxury water travel not allowed under section 274(m).
+- 50% of the meals and entertainment not allowed under section 274(n). - Expenses for the use of an entertainment facility. - The part of business gifts over \$25. - Expenses of an individual over \$2,000, which are allocable to conventions on cruise ships. - Employee achievement awards over \$400. - The cost of entertainment tickets over face value (also subject to 50% disallowance under section 274(n)). - The cost of skyboxes over the face value of nonluxury box seat tickets. - The part of luxury water travel not allowed under section 274(m).

-- Expenses for travel as a form of education. - Other travel and entertainment - expenses not allowed as a deduction.
+- Expenses for travel as a form of education. - Other travel and entertainment expenses not allowed as a deduction.
 For more information, see Pub.
 542.